rickkas7/SleepHelper/README.md

 ### 02-button example

-This example shows how to do short and long wake, and customized sleep.
+This example shows how to both quick and full wakes, and customized sleep.

 A momentary switch is connected between pin D2 and ground.
 Every time the button is pressed, a timestamp is logged.
 You could imagine the same technique being used for a door sensor, vehicle sensor, rain gauge, etc..